Phishing: Monitoring and takedown

 Several companies offer banks and other organizations likely to suffer from phishing scams round-the-clock services to monitor, analyze and assist in shutting down phishing websites.
 Automated detection of phishing content is still below accepted levels for direct action, with content-based analysis reaching between 80% and 90% of success so most of the tools include manual steps to certify the detection and authorize the response.
 Individuals can contribute by reporting phishing to both volunteer and industry groups, such as cyscon or PhishTank.
 Phishing web pages and emails can be reported to Google.

-Transaction verification and signing

-Solutions have also emerged using the mobile phone (smartphone) as a second channel for verification and authorization of banking transactions.

 Multi-factor authentication

 Organizations can implement two factor or multi-factor authentication (MFA), which requires a user to use at least 2 factors when logging in.
 (For example, a user must both present a smart card and a password).
 This mitigates some risk, in the event of a successful phishing attack, the stolen password on its own cannot be reused to further breach the protected system.
 However, there are several attack methods which can defeat many of the typical systems.
 MFA schemes such as WebAuthn address this issue by design.